Summary: in this tutorial, you will learn how to create a push button in Swing using the JButton class.

-Button is one of the simplest UI components, that is used to generate events when the user clicks or presses on it.
-Swing button can display text, icon or both.
+The button is one of the simplest UI components, which is used to generate events when the user clicks or presses on it.
+In swing, a button can display text, an icon, or both.

-The state of Swing button is maintained by a ButtonModel object.
+The state of the Swing button is maintained by the ButtonModel object.
 The ButtonModel interface defines methods for reading and writing model’s properties or adding and removing event listeners.

-In this tutorial, we will show you how to use JButton class to create simple buttons and add event handlers to them.
+The following program shows you how to use JButton class to create simple buttons and add event handlers:

 public static void main(String[] args) {